Spoils system: Andrew Jackson

 News article ("The Proscribed and the Spoilsmen", May 12, 1841) listed beneficiaries of nepotism and political patronage who were given jobs under the new Whig-party administration, including nephews and sons-in-law of high government officials, participants in the Buckshot War, and the "president of a broken wildcat bank".

 Historians like Paul W. Gates and especially Malcolm J. Rohrbough seem to have concluded that the transfer of land from Indigenous to U.S. government title was particularly susceptible to exploitation, and that "the bias against adequate support for public work and the political utility of patronage appointments conspired to create a system that functioned admirably to transfer public resources to private hands but showed itself inadequate to any more grandiose end."
 As told by Rohrbough in his history of the government land office to 1837, "Andrew Jackson himself displayed signs of frailty in a period when men were becoming increasingly flexible in their ethical standards."
 Jackson used government appointments as currency with which to pay political debts, for instance by directing Levi Woodbury to appoint a judge "the office promised worth $1000."
 Newspaper editors who had supported the campaign, in-laws, and "attorneys" and "colonels" who were skilled at graft were often among the beneficiaries of land office appointments; per Rohrbough, "Historians have dealt harshly with the land officers of this period."
 The most-changed organization within the federal government proved to be the Post Office.
 The Post Office was the largest department in the federal government, and had even more personnel than the War Department.
 In one year, 423 postmasters were deprived of their positions, most with extensive records of good service.
-Jackson did not differ much from other Presidents in the number of officials he replaced by his own partisans.
+Jackson did not differ much from other presidents in the number of officials he replaced by his own partisans.
 There was, however, an increase in outright criminality, with a measurable, if not marked, increase in corruption in the Land Office, Post Office, and Indian Affairs departments, for instance, see the embezzlement of government funds from the port of New York in what is known as the Swartwout–Hoyt scandal.
 In another case, Jackson had personally battled to get Samuel Gwin, the son of an old friend, appointed to a land office job down in Mississippi; a Congressional investigation later found that Gwin "had left his office to buy some tracts and had resold them immediately at a 33 percent profit to settlers."
-Furthermore, Jackson's replacement of 29 of 56 U.S. Indian agents was critical to his administration's systematic expulsion of Indigenous people from the lands east of the Mississippi River because it removed any institutional resistance and left "several zealous officers at the top who had little sympathy for indigenous Americans, and dozens of inexperienced, patronage appointees at the bottom."
+Furthermore, Jackson's replacement of 29 of 56 U.S. Indian agents was critical to his administration's systematic expulsion of Indigenous people from the lands east of the Mississippi River because it removed any institutional resistance and left "several zealous officers at the top who had little sympathy for indigenous Americans" (for instance, Indian Affairs commissioner Carey A. Harris) and "dozens of inexperienced, patronage appointees at the bottom."